Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 ![Debagame_Tester](Pictures/Debagame_Tester.jpg)

 ## Acknowledgments
-- [Cristofer Cruz](https://github.com/cristofercruz) for helping with mapping some tricky sram area, making the HK pocket camera for real as soon as it leaked with EPROM and testing my janky sram hacks.
+- [Cristofer Cruz](https://github.com/cristofercruz) for helping with mapping some tricky SRAM area, making the HK pocket camera for real as soon as it leaked with EPROM and testing my janky sram hacks.